qobilidop/randrot/README.md

 ## See also

 This project does solve the problem it aims to solve.
-But it's rather simple and featureless.
+But it's rather simple and feature-poor.
 Actually I also use this project to learn to make a Python package.
 There are other Python packages you might be interested to check out:

 - [pyquaternion](http://kieranwynn.github.io/pyquaternion/) is a full-featured Python module for representing and using quaternions.
 It has the functionalities to [create random quaternion](http://kieranwynn.github.io/pyquaternion/#random), [access matrix form](http://kieranwynn.github.io/pyquaternion/#accessing-matrix-form) and much more.